paololazzari/fuzzy-terraform-rm/README.md

 $ fuzzy-terraform-rm
 ```

+N.B.
+To select multiple resources at once, use the tab key.

 ## How it works

 fuzzy-terraform-rm looks at the terraform source (.tf) files and at the terraform state to determine which resources can be removed.